Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Started making my way through the LearnYouNode workshopper on NodeSchool.io.

 **Thoughts**: Really interesting to use the command line interface as a means of learning.
 Finding it a little frustrating having to keep typing learnnodeyou run project.js everytime I want to see how something is working.
 However, it is great being able to start understanding node and the importance of the command line is in developing applications.
 I really do need to get stuck into the Advances Algorithm challenges on FreeCodeCamp but Node is very exciting to me at the moment.
 I have a feeling this is mainly influenced by my failed interview at Sky.

+### Day 40: February 12th, Sunday

+**Todays progress**: Completed the Filtered LS and Make It Modular challenges on nodeschool's LearnYouNode.

+**Thoughts**: Found the command line orientated learning quite difficult using nodeschool, especially when you are constantly testing your code.
+Maybe I need to think more about the code I am writing before running the programme.
+The Make It modular challenge was very difficult when I was trying to get my head around using the three arguments in the module but having to define them in the main js file.
+In my head I thought everything would be compacted into one bulk of code to require into the main js file.
+The main thing that threw me off was the defining the callback argument in the main js file.